zongyiliu/colai/LLM/RWKV/1_week_one.md

 ![RWKV-formula](RWKV-formula.png)

-Here are some of my TODOs.
-Let's work together :)

 * HuggingFace integration (check https://github.com/huggingface/transformers/issues/17230
 ), and optimized CPU & iOS & Android & WASM & WebGL inference.
 RWKV is a RNN and very friendly for edge devices.
 Let's make it possible to run a LLM on your phone.